Lead change. Learn to balance planet and profit with environmentally stable business modelling.

-- An acceptable three or four-year undergraduate degree in any discipline with a minimum B average (3.0 GPA) in the last 60 credits.
+- An acceptable three or four-year undergraduate degree in any discipline with a minimum B average (3.0 GPA) in the last 60 credits of study.

-- Successful completion of each course in the GDBA with a minimum overall GPA of 3.0 or a course waiver for some or all of the GDBA courses based on your previous academic record.
+- Successful completion of each course in the GDBA with a minimum overall GPA of 3.0.

-If you did not complete your undergraduate degree at an English language university in a country where English is the primary language, you will need a recent minimum academic IELTS score of 7.0 or institutional equivalent including one of the following:
+Applicants should demonstrate their language proficiency.
+Applicants who did not complete their undergraduate degree in an English language university in a country where the first language is English, should have a recent minimum academic IELTS score of 7.0 (with no band below 6.5) or institutional equivalent.

-Your quantitative skills will be assessed through successful completion of specific undergraduate courses in quantitative subjects.
+Applicants should possess adequate quantitative skills assessed through successful completion of specific undergraduate courses in quantitative subjects.